Health Information Portal (HIP)

 Disinfection Guidance:

-• Reusable equipment should be dedicated to the colonized or infected patient whenever possible.
+• Equipment should be dedicated to the colonized or infected patient whenever possible.

-• Shared reusable medical equipment should be disinfected immediately after use.
+• Shared medical equipment should be disinfected immediately after use.

 • Daily disinfection, with products appropriate for the identified PDRO, that includes areas in close proximity to the patient, high-touch surfaces in the room, as well as surfaces around sinks and toilets.